Online MBA concentration in Business Analytics

 Valid GMAT or GRE Exam Scores (GMAT waivers available for request within application.)

-• Applicants who have demonstrated strong academic performance in prior undergraduate or graduate studies and have significant professional work experience may request a GMAT/GRE waiver.
+• Applicants who have demonstrated strong academic performance in prior undergraduate or graduate studies and have significant relevant professional work experience may request a GMAT/GRE waiver.

 • To request a waiver to include with the application, download and complete the GMAT Waiver Request form and upload the completed document under the test score tab as a GMAT Results document.

-• MBAmath.com: We require applicants to complete the Accounting, Finance, Economics, Statistics and Spreadsheet modules with an overall minimum score of 80% in each module.
+MBA Math is an online self-directed series of self-paced online modules.
+Further details can be found at mbamath.com.
+The MBA Math criteria requires applicants to complete the Accounting, Finance, Economics, Statistics and Spreadsheet modules with an overall minimum score of 80% in each module.
 We encourage each applicant to complete the tutorial accompanying each module prior to beginning the coursework of each module.
 Although the coursework is completed at one’s individual pace, the average time for completion of all modules is normally between 20 and 40 hours.

 Courses